What’s the Real Cost to Rent or Build a Food Trailer in California?

 FAQs

-What permits do I need to operate a food trailer in California?
 At minimum you’ll need a business license, food handlers permits for all employees, a seller’s permit and a mobile food facility permit.
 Counties like Los Angeles also require plan checks and equipment specifications.

-Can I park my trailer at home?
 No. California law requires food trailers to operate from a commissary and be serviced at least once a day.
 A commissary provides a place to store supplies, dump wastewater and clean your unit.

-How much should I budget to get started?
 Expect to spend between $15,000 and $30,000 for deposits, permits, equipment and start‑up costs.
 Over‑budget by 20% to cover suprises.

 Launching a food trailer isn’t cheap, but it’s an investment in freedom.
 By understanding costs and permitting processes, you can avoid delays and enjoy the fun part: cooking for a crowd.
 Ready to roll your dream kitchen onto the streets of California?
 Request a Quote or Explore our Custom Builds and let’s get you on the road.